pairing4good/academy/008-clean-code/002-functions.md

 ## Turn In Your Assignment
 - Add a link to your Trello Board
-- Add a link to your GitHub repository
+- Add a link to your 5 GitHub repositories
 - Add links to your story demo videos

 ## Resources